How I Made $1,500 Collecting Soda Cans During My Work Breaks

 The Best Prices: Bottle Deposits

 For most of us to get motivated to collect cans and bottles, they have to be worth substantially more than a penny or two.
-That’s why the best opportunities are in states with “bottle bills,” laws requiring a deposit.
+That’s why the best aluminum can prices are in states with “bottle bills,” laws requiring a deposit.

-Michigan has the highest standard deposit at 10 cents.
+Michigan, like Oregon, has the highest standard deposit at 10 cents.
 Most other states with such laws have a 5-cent deposit, although some require higher deposits on larger cans or liquor bottles.
+Ten states and one U.S. territory have deposit laws:

 If you live in an area with deposit laws, you probably already know the routine.
 In Michigan, stores have to redeem your empties for the deposit if they carry that brand, even if that particular can or bottle wasn’t purchased there.